 Managed Service Providers, or MSPs, tend to onboard clients in different ways.
-Building trust here is a big factor - and part of that is making sure that your onboarding practices are efficient and effective.
+But for any MSP, building trust here is a big factor, and part of that is making sure that your onboarding practices are efficient and effective.

-Before you get to dive into the exciting stuff with your clients, you’ll need to go through some routine onboarding motions.
-This can be a bore - so we’ve created an MSP onboarding checklist to make sure you don’t miss anything.
+Before you get to dive into the exciting stuff with your clients, you’ll need to go through some routine onboarding motions, and we know this can be a bore.
+To help the process along, we’ve created an MSP onboarding checklist to make sure you don’t miss anything.
 Having a complete onboarding framework to work from can be a huge help for MSPs, as it streamlines the process and ensures nothing gets overlooked.
 We hope our MSP onboarding checklist template will help you have a smooth onboarding process for every new client.

 Checklist for MSP Onboarding